Club Profile

 Rivalries

 By far the biggest is Chester, just 10 miles away—and in England, which only makes it worse.
-The Cross-Border Derby is intense, but it hasn’t happened since 2007, and Chester are now three leagues below.
-Also disliked are nearby neighbors Shrewsbury Town and Tranmere Rovers, as well as Welsh clubs Swansea City, Cardiff City, and Newport County….
+The Cross-Border Derby is intense, but it hasn’t happened since 2007, and Chester are now four leagues below.
+Also disliked are nearby neighbors Shrewsbury Town and Tranmere Rovers, as well as Welsh clubs Swansea City, Cardiff City, and Newport County.
+Recent intense competitions for promotion have created animosity with Notts County and Stockport County as well.

 Women's Team